T-O-R-U-S/atc_console/README.md

-## ATC Fantasy Console
+# ATC Fantasy Console

-### .atc File Format
+## .atc File Format

 ### Fair warning; ATC is slow on some systems

-There is nothing I can really do about this.
-The library I chose to do this, `minifb`, is rather slow on macOS with regular frametimes of >40 ms.
+~~There is nothing I can really do about this.
+The library I chose to do this, `minifb`, is rather slow on macOS with regular frametimes of >40 ms.~~

+There are two rendering back-ends now that can be used. `minifb` is not fully supported, as it has been dropped in favour of `pixels` + `fltk`.

 #### File header